| A village schoolmaster is not unaccustomed to door-rappings;

 of the Ganges, the Irrawaddy, and the Brahmaputra rivers,

+and other regions which I expected to explore.
 It was while thus engaged that Mr. Edison came to

 me one day and said: `If you will go up to the house'